Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - Upon arriving at the Hunter tribe, Hunter will feel a sense of recognition since he's been here before.
 - They are initially not allowed to enter the nomad outpost beyond the external resting tent
 	- The party may decide wether they want to rest during the day and fight the tribe during the night (moonbeam and star form are active), or immediately fight them during the day (no moonbeam or star form)
-- After resting, they are offered to either leave immediately or prove themselves to be worthy to enter
+- After resting, they are offered to wander around the settlement, possibly gaining information and wares (at an increased prize) or prove themselves to be worthy to enter freely for a reduced price.
--
+	- Unworthy visitors are allowed to visit the store at an increased price and speak to NPCs with ties to the city.
+	- They are also allowed to speak to their combatans as an attempt to figure out what their roles are if they so please.
 - ensue combat [[Badawi Hunters vs Party]]

 - Roleplaying-heavy
 	- Talk to NPCs to garner information about the tribe itself and the concept of exploration
 		- NPC names are not their true name, since names have power.
 	- The eventual goal is to get infomration about the Concept of Exploration

 		- Since there is no leadership, everyone knows bits and pieces.
 			- 3+ main NPCs can provide information
-				- Nomad 1 knows information about the origins of the hunter tribe.
+				- Nomad 1 knows information about the historic origins of the hunter tribe.
 He also has a place with the City Library -> Storyteller personality, extravagrant, embelleshing
-					- Name: Knower
+					- Name: Weaver (allowed to speak to)
 				- Nomad 2 knows information about the current status of the tribe.
 She never leave the tribe at all and doesn't have any connections with the city. -> Shifty, secretive, mysterious
-					- Name: Bleeder
+					- Name: Bleeder (Allowed to speak to but won't say much)
 				- Nomad 3 knows infomration about prodictions for the future of the tribe.
 They have some sort of connection with the news agency and feed them interesting tidbits.
 They also are familiar with Cedar-> positive, nihilistic, happy-go-lucky
-					- Name: Diviner
+					- Name: Diviner (Allowed to speak to)
-				- Nomad 4 knows information about myths and legends of the tribe
+				- Nomad 4 knows information about the mythical history of the tribe.
 					- Name: Teller
+				- Nomad 5 knows about the locale of the desert and what exactly is hidden within its dunes.
-				Other NPCs will refer the party to other nomads
+					- Name: Wanderer (Won't say much at first unless party proves themselves) Other NPCs will refer the party to other nomads
 		- The concept of exploration can talk to people but only if they are blessed by another concept or divinity or have speak with animals ready.
 	- One unique store that sells rare items